 As for the race, miles 1-8 were great.
 9-13 were progressively hot and bright.
 At 14 I started struggling to tear myself away from the gatorade at the aide stations.
 17 miles in and I gave up finishing before 3:30.
 At 19 I thought sub-4 seemed the best I could hope for, and decided to can it.
 Sub-4 is an admirable goal, it’s just not what I set out to accomplish that day.

 There are times when it’s appropriate to slog to the bitter end, and times when it isn’t.
 I decided to drop out because:

-- My legs were so depleted I didn’t I could finish without needing a wheelchair at the airport the next day.
+- My legs were so depleted I didn’t think I could finish without needing a wheelchair at the airport the next day.
 No, thank you.

 - I know I can finish a marathon, and didn’t need that validation.

 - I didn’t want my struggle quantified in terms of exact hours and minutes.
 Better to maintain a little mystery for the folks back home.